 Competitive

-The formalized tournament version of Mafia — 10 players, fixed roles, timed speeches, and FIIM scoring.
+The formalized tournament version of Werewolf — 10 players, fixed roles, timed speeches, and FIIM scoring.

-Competitive (tournament) Mafia is a formalized version of social Mafia with fixed rules, timed speeches, and a scoring system.
-It is played at tournaments sanctioned by FIIM (the International Intellectual Mafia Federation) and in Mafia clubs around the world — primarily across the Russian-speaking competitive circuit, though the scene is steadily growing internationally.
+Competitive (tournament) Werewolf is a formalized version of social Werewolf with fixed rules, timed speeches, and a scoring system.
+Tournaments are sanctioned by FIIM (the International Intellectual Mafia Federation).
+The scene is centered on the Russian-speaking competitive circuit but is steadily growing internationally.

 |---|---|---|